Minister of War (Denmark)

 The Minister of War was the Danish minister responsible for the administration of the Royal Danish Army.

 History

-The position of Minister of War was created following the end of the Absolute monarchy, when the Generalty and Commissariat College (Generalitets- og Kommisariatskollegiet) was disbanded, and power transferred to elected officials.
-While the Minister of War and the Minister for the Navy's positions were merged in 1905, the Ministries continued to exists separately until 1950.
+The position of Minister of War was created following the end of the absolute monarchy, when the Generalty and Commissariat College (Generalitets- og Kommisariatskollegiet) was disbanded, and power transferred to elected officials.
+While the Minister of War and the Minister for the Navy's positions were merged in 1905, the ministries continued to exist separately until 1950.